 I reached Zanav’s workshop mid-morning on a busy March weekday.
 It is a stone’s throw

-from Koramangala, Bangalore’s hip startup hub with its snazzy cafes and bars - in a
+from Koramangala, Bangalore’s hip startup hub with its snazzy cafes and bars, in a

-neighborhood speckled with industrial setups.
+neighborhood speckled with industrial set-ups.

 I had trudged through the Bangalore traffic to chat with him not only about Zanav’s new collaboration with Phantom Hands, but also to learn more about his own journey as a maker.
-A cursory search on the internet about the enterprise had reaped no results.
+A cursory search on the internet about his enterprise had reaped no results.
 Even the list of questions I had come armed with was arbitrary.

 He nodded when I told him all of this and suggested we step outside.

 Earlier this used to be a bridal gown manufacturing unit owned by the family.
 It was lying empty for some time before Ravi decided to purchase it.
-It now houses Zanav’s warehouse, studio, office, a newly installed screen printing unit and the bare bones of an upcoming concept store.
+It now houses Zanav’s warehouse, studio, office, a newly installed screen printing unit, and the bare bones of an upcoming concept store.

-‘The intention was to make the parts of the mammoth building blend seamlessly into each
+"The intention was to make the parts of the mammoth building blend seamlessly into each

 other.
 I moved here because I craved a cohesive space where all the units of my company

-could be placed alongside each other’
+could be placed alongside each other," explains Ravi.